Devasahayam Pillai: Places of interest

+His Holiness Pope Leo XIV, through a Decree issued by the Dicastery for Divine Worship and the Discipline of the Sacraments on 16 July 2025, graciously recognized Saint Devasahayam as the Patron of the Laity in India.
+The aforementioned Decree solemnly affirmed that this patronage is endowed with full liturgical rights and privileges, in accordance with the norms of the Church.

+This solemn declaration was formally promulgated within the context of the Eucharistic Celebration held on 14 January 2026 at the Shrine of Devasahayam Mount Parish.

 Controversy

 M.G.S.
 Narayanan, former chairman of Indian Council of Historical Research (ICHR), has made the claim that he never came across any one named either Neelakantan Pillai or Devasahayam Pillai as the army chief of Martanda Varma in Kerala's history.
 However, sources such as "Paulinus a Sancto Bartholomaeo (1748-1806), Voyage to the East Indies, 1800" say the opposite.